Three Ways to Get

 “Reverse Osmosis (RO) has the ability to remove 99% of minerals and chemicals that make water unsafe to drink.
 It also removes the bad-tasting elements.
 So RO makes water both safe to drink and good-tasting.
 An RO Unit can remove poisons such as arsenic, asbestos, atrazine (e.g., herbicides and pesticides), lead, mercury, radium and nitrates.
 It can also remove fluoride and excess sodium that affect water’s purity and taste.
 It does not remove minerals that are vital for good health.”

 One of the elements that Reverse Osmosis removes from water is fluoride.
 According to fluoridealert.org,

 “Not all water filters… remove fluoride.
 The three types of filters that can remove fluoride are reverse osmosis, deionizers (which use ion-exchange resins), and activated alumina… By contrast, ‘activated carbon’ filters (e.g., Brita & Pur) do not remove fluoride.”

 Some people would prefer that fluoride not be removed from water, because of the protection it gives to teeth.
 But here is what Crescent Hills Water has to say about that:

-So, there are better alternatives to fluoridating an entire water supply, such as supplements and toothpaste.
+So, there are better alternatives than fluoridating an entire water supply, such as supplements and toothpaste.
 That is a small price to pay for the superior filtering ability of Reverse Osmosis.